frame-lang/frame-docs/index.rst

 The mechanism enabling enter/exit event parameters, state parameters and state variables is one of Frame's important, but initially subtle, features with regards to how states are implemented.
-Many state machine implementations simply manage a state variable to be used to switch between different code paths.
+Many state machine implementations simply implement "states" as an enumerated type to be used to switch between different code paths corresponding to the current state.

 Frame, however, manages a data structure for each state instance called a **compartment**.
-Every time a state is entered, a new compartment data structure is instantiated.
+Every time a state is entered, a new state compartment is instantiated.
 Compartments are where enter/exit event arguments, state arguments and state variables are kept.
 This implementation approach also makes it possible to return to a state in the exact condition it was left it via the history mechanism.
-Compartments also enable a Frame feature called Event Forwarding.
+Compartments also enable a Frame feature called **Event Forwarding**.

 Event Forwarding